solui/solui/packages/docs/Processor/Overview/README.md

 * contract names match what's in the list of artifacts.
 * contract method names and arguments list match what's in the contract ABIs.
 * referenced inputs are valid.
-* panel and group ids are unique.
+* panel ids are unique.
 * textual content (e.g. title) is within minimum and maximum character limits.
 * ...etc